Were there any hiccups along the way that you eventually learned from?

 What makes Hasbro a great place to work for young talent?

-First of all, we have great consumer brands like Monopoly, NERF, Play Doh, Transformers and we also make the toys for Disney brands like Marvel, Disney Frozen and Star Wars.
-Since 70% of our turnover comes from products that didn’t exist the year before, we have a very high innovation pace which requires a lot of communication towards consumers.
+Not only do we create great consumer brands like Monopoly, NERF, Play-Doh and Transformers, we also make the toys for Disney brands like Marvel, Disney Frozen and Star Wars.
+Moreover, since 70% of our turnover comes from products that didn’t exist the year before, we have a very high innovation pace which requires a lot of communication towards consumers.
 That translates into loads of campaigns and plenty of exciting projects to put your teeth in, so to speak!